Tame or wild Toeplitz shifts: Toeplitz shifts

 If we telescope the extended Bratteli diagram to even levels we will find that there are two edges between two consecutive vertices $\{a,b\}$.
 These two edges form a pair of parallel edges and consequently the telescoped diagram admits a double path of thickness $2$.
 In particular, the Toeplitz Bratteli-Vershik system is thick.

 Notice the connections between Figure \ref{thickness-not-rank-picture-1} and the graph $\mathcal G_\theta$ in Figure \ref{wrong_graph}.
 The infinite paths on $\mathcal G_\theta$ correspond to paths in the stationary extended Bratteli diagram which start at the top vertex $v_0$ (the first level consists of one edge between $v_0$ and each of the seven vertices of $\tilde V_1$) and go downwards without ever passing through a vertex which is a singleton nor through a vertex which does not have an outgoing edge.
 The fact that the telescoped extended Bratteli diagram admits a double path of thickness $2$ going through the vertices $\{a,b\}$ is equivalent to the fact that the vertex $\{a,b\}$ of $\mathcal G_\theta$ belongs to two distinct cycles. \end{myexp} \begin{myexp} [continues=ex:examplezerob] It is not difficult to derive an extended Bratteli diagram for the substitution of Example~\ref{ex:examplezerob} as well.
 What one will find is that there is one edge between two consecutive vertices $\{a,b,c\}$ and one edge between two consecutive vertices $\{b,c\}$.
 It follows that the diagram has thickness $3$.
 However, there is only one path which goes infinitely often through $\{a,b,c\}$ and only countably many which go infinitely often through $\{b,c\}$.
-It therefore follows that the essential thickness of the diagram is $1$ and there are no double paths of thickness $>1$. \end{myexp}
+It follows that the essential thickness of the diagram is $1$.
+The system is therefore not thick. \end{myexp}

 \definecolor{red(munsell)}{rgb}{0.95, 0.0, 0.24} \definecolor{mediumelectricblue}{rgb}{0.01, 0.31, 0.59} \definecolor{lavender(floral)}{rgb}{0.71, 0.49, 0.86} \definecolor{lavenderblue}{rgb}{0.8, 0.8, 1.0} \definecolor{darkgreen}{rgb}{0.0, 0.2, 0.13} \definecolor{cadmiumgreen}{rgb}{0.0, 0.42, 0.24}